skyportal/skyportal/doc/migrations.md

 ## Multiple heads

-Alembic refuses to upgrade when a branch adds a migration alongside one that landed on main, since it cannot tell which order they belong in:
+Alembic refuses to upgrade when a branch adds a migration alongside one that landed on main, because it cannot tell which order the two belong in.
+To see
+them:

 ```
 PYTHONPATH=. alembic -x config=config.yaml heads
 ```

-If that prints more than one revision, either re-point your migration's `down_revision` at main's head (tidiest while the migration is unreleased and nobody has applied it), or merge the two:
+If that prints more than one revision, you can either point your migration's `down_revision` at main's head (the tidiest option while the migration is unreleased and nobody has applied it), or merge the two:

 ```
 PYTHONPATH=. alembic -x config=config.yaml merge -m "merge heads" <rev1> <rev2>